radicalx-apprenticeship/Back-End/README.md

 ## Getting Started
 ### Installation
+- Clone the repo and cd to it.
+- Install all the dependencies: `npm i`
+- Run The server: `npm run dev`

 ## The Folder Structure
 A good defined architecture is the success key for any application.
 If you're familiar with the [MVC](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) design pattern, you may find this one closely similar.